 There are different styles of knives.
 The major ones are

 Matsushima once said, “Every cook, including a new cook, needs a chef’s knife.
 The style is a personal decision”.

 Whatever style you select, it should suit you the best in terms of both design and performance.

 The German-style chef knife’s blade is made with steel alloy and is fatter than a Japanese sword, making it easier to sharpen.
 It is angled at 20 degrees to 25 degrees.
 Their rounded belly enables them to chop things more conveniently.
 The German-style knife is a bit thicker and more substantial.

-It is designed to be used on the hard stuff and heavy-duty tasks like filleting chicken, and mincing meat.
+It is designed to be used on hard and heavy-duty tasks like filleting chicken and mincing meat.
 Therefore, it requires more force to work.
-Its blade gets dull earlier than Japanese style chef knifes.
+Its blade gets dull earlier than Japanese-style chef knives.